Naheemsali/hotel-demand-forecasting/README.md

 Additionally, I included On-The-Books (OTB) features, which represent bookings made 1–60 days in advance.
 To prevent data leakage, I restricted these features to `otb_1` through `otb_28`, ensuring only information available before the forecast horizon was used.

+### Neural Forecast Modeling
+I then implemented deep learning models using the NeuralForecast framework:

+- NBEATS (pure time-series model)
+- NHITS (supports exogenous features)

+NHITS was able to leverage OTB features, while NBEATS relied solely on historical demand.
+Both models were trained and evaluated using the same cross-validation framework for consistency.

+### Foundation Model (Chronos)
+Finally, I incorporated Chronos, a pretrained time-series foundation model developed by Amazon.

+Key characteristics:

+- No dataset-specific training required
+- Generates multiple forecast samples
+- Final predictions are computed using the median forecast

+Chronos was evaluated using a custom 5-fold cross-validation procedure to ensure consistency with other models.

 #  Evaluation & Outputs
 To compare model performance and ensure reproducibility, multiple outputs were generated throughout the forecasting pipeline